troglobit/inadyn/README.md

 * <https://lists.debian.org/debian-legal/2004/05/msg00595.html>
 * <https://people.gnome.org/~markmc/openssl-and-the-gpl>

-In-A-Dyn v2.0 and later requires [libConfuse][], which is available from most UNIX distributions as a pre-built package.
-Make sure to install the `-dev` or `-devel` package of libConfuse when building inadyn.
+In-A-Dyn v2.0 and later requires two additonal libraries, [libite][] and [libConfuse][], the latter is available from most UNIX distributions as a pre-built package, the former is however currently only available as a source tarball.
+Make sure to install the `-dev` or `-devel` package of libConfuse when building Inadyn.

 Origin & References